tosibinaronmuro/iseeaBackEnd/readme.md

 # I.S.E.E.A backend - Node.js, Express, and MongoDB

 This is the backend project for I.S.E.E.A built with Node.js, Express, and MongoDB.
-The application provides authentication, CRUD functionality for projects, impacts, and team members, as well as a payment module integrated with Paystack.
+The application provides authentication, CRUD functionality for projects, impacts, Impact Numbers, Annual-reports and team members, as well as a payment module integrated with Paystack.

 ## Features